priyansh87/dataCleaner/readme.md

 *   **Flexible Inputs:** Supports standard `.csv`, `.xlsx`, and `.xls` files.
 *   **Custom Schema Definition:** Define your output JSON structure simply by uploading a reference Excel, CSV, or JSON file with your desired keys.
 *   **Batch Processing:** Automatically processes every row in your input file.
+*   **Auto-Generate Schema:** Let the AI analyze your data and propose a schema for you.
+*   **Post-Processing & Validation:** Automatically detects invalid JSON or objects with high null density, allowing you to filter them out before downloading.
 *   **Automatic JSON Validation:** Ensures the output is valid JSON, handling errors gracefully.
 *   **Downloadable Results:** Export the converted data as a ready-to-use `.json` file.